 Start by uploading your master images to Adobe Dynamic Media Classic.
 As to size, Adobe Dynamic Media Classic recommends using images that are the largest size you anticipate using on your web site or application.
 For example, if you want viewers to zoom images, upload images that are at least 2000 pixels in the largest size.
 Adobe Dynamic Media Classic supports many image file formats, but lossless TIFF and PNG images are recommended.

-On the Global Navigation bar, click Upload to upload files from your computer to a folder on Dynamic Media Classic.
-See Uploading master images.
+On the Global Navigation bar, select Upload to upload files from your computer to a folder on Adobe Dynamic Media Classic.
+See Upload master images.

-To create an Image Preset (if you are an administrator), on the Global Navigation bar, click Setup > Application Setup > Image Presets.
-Then click Add to create an Image Preset, or click Edit to change an existing Image Preset.
+To create an Image Preset (if you are an administrator), on the Global Navigation bar, go to Setup > Application Setup > Image Presets.
+Then select Add to create an Image Preset, or select Edit to change an existing Image Preset.

 The next step is to preview the Image Presets your administrator set up at the different preset sizes.

-To explore Image Presets, on the Global Navigation bar, click Setup > Image Presets, and then browse to an Image Preset.
+To explore Image Presets, on the Global Navigation bar, go to Setup > Image Presets, and then browse to an Image Preset.